Tips for Online Students

 - Get organized: Online Learning is a "Flexible" Schedule, not an "Easy" Schedule

-- An online course saves you travel time and time spent in a classroom, not work time.
+- An online course saves travel time and time spent in a classroom, not work time.
 It takes considerable discipline to stay focused and on task in an online course.
-So, though you have flexibility in scheduling your work, that is at which points during the week you will "attend" class, online courses have just as rigorous course requirements and assignment/assessment deadlines and due dates as face-to-face courses.
+So, though you have flexibility in scheduling your work, that is, at which points during the week you will "attend" class, online courses have just as rigorous course requirements and assignment/assessment deadlines and due dates as face-to-face courses.
 It's easy to fall behind without proper time management skills; rely on the course schedule to keep yourself on track.
-Plan for several hours of online interaction every week to meet all posting deadlines to the discussion board, wiki, blog or journal in addition to time spent interacting with reading materials, audio or video files and interactive multimedia activities.
+Plan for several hours of online interaction weekly to meet all posting deadlines to the discussion board, wiki, blog, or journal, and time spent interacting with reading materials, audio or video files, and interactive multimedia activities.
 Block out time in your personal calendar and allow ample time to meet all deadlines.

-- Even though this course is online, you will still need a place to work that supports the way you learn, study, and complete graded work.
+- Even though this course is online, you will still need a place to work that supports how you learn, study, and complete graded work.
 Remember: There is no physical on-campus classroom here.
-You will have to find or create your own work space.
+You will have to find or create your own workspace.
 Is it too loud?
 Will you be interrupted frequently?
-Will you have to access this space for several hours at a time on a regular basis?
+Will you have to access this space for several hours at a time regularly?
 These are things you should bear in mind when selecting a place to work.
 It also wouldn't hurt to locate a place that would provide free public access to a computer should something happen to yours.

 - Know where to get help BEFORE you need it

 - Links to help and support resources are provided in your course under the Support subheading in the left sidebar main navigation.
-Most online courses also contain an open discussions forum where you can post questions to your classmates and course instructor.
-In addition, make sure you are aware of the course policy on virtual office hours.
-Because online courses lack regularly scheduled face-to-face interaction, you must be proactive when confronted with any issues.
-You must not only identify the issue, but also determine who to contact or which resource will best assist you in resolving it.
+Most online courses also contain an open discussion forum where you can post questions to your classmates and course instructor.
+In addition, make sure you know the course policy on virtual office hours.
+Because online courses lack regularly scheduled face-to-face interaction, you must be proactive when facing any issues.
+You must not only identify the issue but also determine who to contact or which resource will best assist you in resolving it.
 This skill can make or break your experience as an online student.